Facelift Conveniently located to serve Pittsburgh and Pennsylvania

 The American Society of Plastic Surgeons reports that facelift surgery is the 5th most common cosmetic surgical procedures performed in the USA.
 This comes as no surprise to Dr. Cherup, who specializes in facial plastic surgery.
-In fact, she has successfully performed thousands of natural looking facelifts, making her one of the most sought after facelift plastic surgeons practicing in the greater Pittsburgh area.
+In fact, she has successfully performed thousands of natural-looking facelifts, making her one of the most sought after facelift plastic surgeons practicing in the greater Pittsburgh area.
 She strives to deliver the best facelift Pittsburgh has to offer.

 What is a Facelift?

 A facelift is a cosmetic procedure designed to improve the visible signs of aging in the face.
 Wrinkles from stress, sun exposure, and effects of gravity often cause patients to seek facelift surgery.
 Using innovative surgical techniques, Dr. Cherup can smooth out the skin in the face and the neck area, as well as add plumpness to the cheeks, tear troughs, and lips during your facelift surgery.

 Erase The Signs Of Aging